 Government support to grow the petrochemicals sector

 Alberta has two programs to support the growth of resource processing in the province: The Petrochemicals Diversification Program and the Petrochemicals Feedstock Infrastructure Program.
 These programs maintain the province’s competitive edge as a leading destination for investment, by placing it on the same footing with competing jurisdictions.

 Canada’s largest ethane cracking complexes are located in Joffre/Prentiss and Fort Saskatchewan.
 From the ethane cracked at these facilities, Alberta is a major producer of polyethylene plastic, ethylene glycol and other applications such as styrene monomer and ethyl vinyl acetate.
 Government is planning to build new petrochemicals capacity, including brown/greenfield cracking and derivatives capacity.

-The province will now be home to Canada’s first on-purpose propylene derivatives plant, the PDH-PP plant, currently under construction by Inter-Pipeline Corporation.
-Another plant is proposed by Canada-Kuwait Petrochemical Corporation (CKPC), a joint venture agreement between Calgary-based Pembina Pipelines and Petrochemicals Industry Corp (PIC).
+The province will now be home to Canada’s first two on-purpose propylene derivatives plant, the PDH-PP plant, currently under construction by Inter-Pipeline Corporation, and a recently announced petrochemical upgrading facility to be built by the Canada-Kuwait Petrochemical Corporation (CKPC), a joint venture agreement between Calgary-based Pembina Pipelines and Petrochemicals Industry Corp (PIC).

 Alberta is a major producer of methane-based petrochemicals products such as ammonia and urea, which are used as fertilizer, as well as methanol, a common petrochemical building block and fuel.

 The province is also home to Keyera’s Alberta Enviro-Fuels, iso-octane production facility, which makes approximately 14 kbbl/d of high grade transportation fuel additives, operating the world’s largest plant in this important sector.